 Hi.

-When I heard this quote from Obama about talking about him like a dog, I immediately recognize that as being a line from a Jimmy Hendrix song.
+When I heard this quote from Obama about talking about him like a dog, I immediately recognized that as being a line from a Jimi Hendrix song, Stone Free.

 They talk about me like I'm a dog.